-Applicants with one of the following qualifications are eligible for the Master of Science in Nursing with Multiple Entry Options program: graduation from an N.L.N.-accredited A.D.N. or diploma program with at least 72 semester hours of transferable credit, a baccalaureate degree from an accredited college, or 72 semester hours of liberal education courses from an accredited school.
-Applicants from a senior year in absentia program and those with a baccalaureate degree need to complete the prerequisites for human anatomy, human physiology, microbiology/bacteriology, and statistics.
-All other applicants to the bridge (M.S.N./M.E.O.) program must have completed 72 semester hours of prerequisite courses, including the following:
+Applicants with one of the following qualifications are eligible for the Master of Science in Nursing with Multiple Entry Options program: graduation from an N.L.N.-accredited A.D.N. or diploma program with at least 72 semester or 110 quarter hours of transferable credit, a baccalaureate degree from an accredited college, or 72 semester or 110 quarter hours of liberal education courses from an accredited school.
+Applicants from a senior-in-absentia program and those with a baccalaureate degree need to complete the prerequisites for human anatomy, human physiology, microbiology/bacteriology, and statistics.
+All other applicants to the bridge (M.S.N./M.E.O.) program must have completed 72 semester or 110 quarter hours of prerequisite courses, including the following: